 On top of your regular savings account, you should also have some more aggressive options like a brokerage account.
 I use Scottrade, and at $7 a trade, it’s a pretty good deal, but E*TRADE and Charles Schwab are also good.
 If you’ve never bought stock before, just sign up for a one-day class at a Scottrade office and learn how it all works.
 What I like about brokerage accounts is that it makes investing and saving more fun.
 You can choose which companies you want to trust with your money, and as long as you do your homework on every stock purchase, you should be able to get a better return than a normal savings account interest rate.

 7. Start selling your stuff on eBay

-We have always been big eBay users, but even we were surprised at how much money we were able to generate from selling stuff that we either don’t use anymore, or that we can’t store during our trip.
-We both hate clutter, and getting money for getting rid of items you don’t use anymore is a no brainer.
-Many times we would even get more for an item than we originally paid for it.
-We sold over 15 pairs of shoes, countless clothing items (especially sports apparel and jerseys), old cellphones, cameras, and electronics.
+I have always been a big eBay user, but even I was surprised at how much money I was able to generate from selling stuff that I either didn’t use anymore, or that I can’t store during our trip.
+I hate clutter, and getting money for getting rid of items you don’t use anymore is a no brainer.
+Many times I would even get more for an item than I originally paid for it.
+I sold over 10 pairs of shoes, countless clothing items (especially sports apparel and jerseys), old cellphones, cameras, and electronics.
 If you haven’t used something in the last 12 months, sell it.
-Alissa even bought a small shipping scale so she could weigh items and print shipping labels right at home.
-With that added convenience and efficiency, we’ve been able to make over $1,000 selling items on eBay in the last 12 months.
+I even bought a small shipping scale so I could weigh items and print shipping labels right at home.
+With that added convenience and efficiency, I’ve been able to make over $1,000 selling items on eBay in the last 12 months.